nahuelio/boneyard/README.md

 * TODO

+### API Docs

+* Yuidoc already hooked up into the build system

 =========================

 ### Development Roadmap

+* Unit Testing phase need to be setup to use karma, mocha, expect and coverage (high priority).
 * RequireJS hook up as a dependency manager
 * UI Improvements in the Benchmark Tool needed